Order spectra in topological dynamical systems: Abstract

 \section{Abstract}

-In a compact topological dynamical system $(X,f)$, we associate to every pair $(x,y)$ a canonical order-theoretic invariant: its emergent order spectrum $\Omega(x,y)$.
-We first prove that one can always build families of \textit{nested} $\varepsilon_n$-chains ($\varepsilon_n \to 0$) whose linear orders are eventually compatible under inclusion. $\Omega(x,y)$ is then defined as the set of countable linear order-types obtained as direct limits of order-compatible nested $\varepsilon_n$-chains (empty if and only if $x$ is not in chain relation with $y$).
+In a compact topological dynamical system $(X,f)$, we associate to every pair $(x,y)$ a canonical order-theoretic invariant, its emergent order spectrum $\Omega(x,y)$.
+We first prove that, if $x$ and $y$ are chain-related, one can always build families of nested and acyclic $\varepsilon_n$-chains ($\varepsilon_n \to 0$).
+The order spectrum $\Omega(x,y)$ is then defined as the set of countable linear order-types obtained as direct limits of (order-compatible) nested and acyclic $\varepsilon_n$-chains.
 The order spectrum is independent of the compatible metric and of the vanishing sequence, and invariant under topological conjugacy.
-Moreover, it reveals tight connections with the underlying dynamics and discriminates recurrence phenomena that are indiscernible via Conley’s decomposition or Auslander’s prolongational hierarchy.
+Moreover, it discriminates recurrence phenomena that are indiscernible via Conley’s decomposition or Auslander’s prolongational hierarchy.

 KEYWORDS: Topological Dynamics; Chain Recurrence; Emergent Order Spectrum; Conjugacy Invariants.

 MSC2020: 37B20, 37C15, 37B35, 06A05.